LGVs-Team/legend-optimized/README.md

+## _You can increase the resolution of Minecraft when using this modpack by going to Menu > Mods > Click on the 3 dashes to enter the settings of ResolutionControl 3 > Press "+" to increase the resolution_

 Through a top selection of performance mod performance experts, we have compiled them to provide the most optimal performance and the best experience when playing Minecraft.

 ## ENHANCE YOUR EXPERIENCE WITH AMBIENT SOUNDS WITH ULTIMATE PERFORMANCE